HL7/cqf-recommendations/pages/documentation-approach.md

 For example, one such guideline is the [Guideline for Prescribing Opioids for Chronic Pain](https://www.cdc.gov/mmwr/volumes/65/rr/rr6501e1.htm) (2016) published by the Centers for Disease Control (CDC).

 ### Semi-structured
-Level 2 (L2) is semi-structured, and generally consists of process and workflow diagrams, user stories, and personas that provide contextual and descriptive information about the steps involved in each recommendation of the guideline.
+Level 2 (L2) is semi-structured, and generally consists of explicit narrative data definitions (for inputs and inferences) of Clinical Concepts, Decision-flow, process, workflow diagrams, user stories, and personas that provide contextual and descriptive information about the steps involved in each recommendation of the guideline.
 This level generally includes:

 * Personas - Who are the actors involved
-* Concepts - What are the concepts involved
+* Concepts - What are the concepts involved including definitions/ descriptions
 * User Stories - Functional descriptions of what happens from the perspective of each persona
 * Processes - Diagrams depicting the processes involved
 * Triggers - When do the processes happen (what are the _entry points_ for the processes)
+* Interventions and associated actions (targeted to appropriate actor)
+* Measures – key performance measures of Care Process as well as CDS impact (clinical end and intermediate outcomes, process measures [recommendation compliance], CDS performance measures)

 The examples included in this implementation guide illustrate some of the types of content and approaches that can be used for this level.